Quasi-integrability from PT-symmetry: Introduction

-\paragraph*{}In this work, we obtain a direct connection between ${\cal PT}$-symmetry of the system and its quasi-integrability.
-To this end, we found that definite parity of the deformed solution directly implies odd-${\cal PT}$ of the anomalous integrands in time-variations of all the quasi-conserved charges.
-This implies that if the deformation of an integrable system is ${\cal PT}$-symmetric then it can be quasi-integrable, in the same sense that non-Hermitian systems can posses real spectra for being ${\cal PT}$-symmetric.
-We demonstrate this mechanism in known quasi-deformed cases of KdV \cite{Abhinav2025} and NLS \cite{Ferreira2012}, together with the non-local NLS system \cite{R7} which is inherently non-hermitian yet integrable.
+\paragraph*{}In this work, we obtain a direct connection between the ${\cal PT}$-symmetry of the system and its quasi-integrability.
+To this end, we found that the definite space-time parity of the deformed solution directly implies ${\cal PT}$-oddness of the anomalous integrands in time-variations of all the quasi-conserved charges.
+This ensures that if the deformation of an integrable system is ${\cal PT}$-symmetric then it can be quasi-integrable, in the same sense that non-Hermitian systems can possess real spectra for being ${\cal PT}$-symmetric.
+We demonstrate this mechanism in known quasi-deformed cases of KdV \cite{R7} and NLS \cite{R3}, together with the non-local NLS system \cite{R23} which is inherently non-hermitian yet integrable.

-\paragraph*{}In the following, definite ${\cal PT}$-structure of conserved charges is demonstrated as the direct consequence of ${\cal PT}$-symmetry of the solution in section \ref{Se1}.
-We consider the {\bf KdV system} as the main working example for the treatment in this paper.
+\paragraph*{}In the following definite ${\cal PT}$-structure of conserved charges is demonstrated as the direct consequence of ${\cal PT}$-symmetry of the solution in section \ref{Se1}.
+We consider the {\bf KdV system} as the main working example for the treatment.
 The ${\cal PT}$-structure of the quasi-deformed counterpart is demonstrated in section \ref{Se2}.
-The cases of {\bf quasi-NLSE} and {\bf quasi-non-local NLSE} are dealt with in this section, followed by showing that the Abelianization procedure \cite{Ferreira2011} also respects this ${\cal PT}$-QID correspondence.
+The cases of {\bf quasi-NLSE} and {\bf quasi-non-local NLSE} are dealt with later in this section, followed by demonstrating that the Abelianization procedure \cite{R1} also respects this ${\cal PT}$-QID correspondence.
 We conclude in section \ref{Se3} after mentioning immediate possibilities.